 You need to have a place to live with a valid address, and you must have been granted a residence permit or certificate as mentioned above.
-If you do not yet have a permanent address, ask the staff if you are allowed to use your current address, such as that of a hostel, if you plan to stay there long-term.
+If you do not yet have a permanent address, ask the staff if you are allowed to use your current address, such as that of a hotel, hostel or AirBnB, if you plan to stay there long-term.